-- Stronger infrastructure for clinical and implementation research in SSA. - Increased clinical research capacity and scientific leadership in SSA, including the career promotion of women scientists. - Enhanced ethics and regulatory capacities in SSA. - Stronger international networks sharing clinical research good practice and new platforms for multicentre trials in SSA. - Closer alignment of sub-Saharan Africa countries national research programmes and activities on infectious diseases. - Stronger synergies among funders and other relevant organisations supporting clinical research in SSA. - Increased common regulatory mechanisms across sub-Saharan African countries, with common regulatory reviews of new or improved health technologies.
+- Stronger infrastructure for clinical and implementation research in SSA. - Increased clinical research capacity and scientific leadership in SSA, including the career promotion of women scientists. - Enhanced ethics and regulatory capacities in SSA. - Stronger international networks sharing clinical research good practice and new platforms for multicentre trials in SSA. - Closer alignment of SSA countries national research programmes and activities on infectious diseases. - Stronger synergies among funders and other relevant organisations supporting clinical research in SSA. - Increased common regulatory mechanisms across SSA countries, with common regulatory reviews of new or improved health technologies.